Why You Should Leverage Loyalty Partners to Retain Customers

 Loyalty Partners Drive Impressive Outomes

-While brand loyalty programmes will continue to be a focus for consumers, with 84% of consumers choosing a retailer that runs a loyalty programme over a competitor, multi-brand loyalty programs will soon be the most popular approach to engage customers according to a recent Forrester Study.
+While brand loyalty programs will continue to be a focus for consumers, with 84% of consumers choosing a retailer that runs a loyalty program over a competitor, multi-brand loyalty programs will soon be the most popular approach to engage customers according to a recent Forrester Study.

-Multi-brand loyalty programmes are not new, however.
-In fact, loyalty partners have been around for over 20 years and the new PMA 2022 Performance Marketing Industry Study confirms that cashback, loyalty and rewards websites make up 35% of ad spend by affiliate type with total industry spending on programmes reaching $9.1 billion, an increase of 47% over the 2018 estimate of $6.2 billion.
+Multi-brand loyalty programs are not new, however.
+In fact, loyalty partners have been around for over 20 years and the new PMA 2022 Performance Marketing Industry Study confirms that cashback, loyalty and rewards websites make up 35% of ad spend by affiliate type with total industry spending on programs reaching $9.1 billion, an increase of 47% over the 2018 estimate of $6.2 billion.